-The Board may make an inquiry with the Department of Education concerning whether any current employee of the school district has been convicted of, pled nolo contendere to, or received a deferred or suspended sentence or deferred prosecution for a felony or misdemeanor crime involving unlawful sexual behavior or unlawful behavior involving children.
+The district may make an inquiry with the Department of Education concerning whether any current employee of the school district has been convicted of, pled nolo contendere to, or received a deferred or suspended sentence or deferred prosecution for a felony or misdemeanor crime involving unlawful sexual behavior or unlawful behavior involving children.
 Disciplinary action, including termination, may be taken if the inquiry discloses information relevant to the employee’s fitness for employment.

 Personnel addressing health care treatment for behavior issues

 School personnel are prohibited under state law from recommending or requiring the use of psychotropic drugs for students.
 They are also prohibited from testing or requiring testing for a student’s behavior without giving notice to the parent/guardian describing the recommended testing and how any test results will be used and obtaining prior written permission from the student or from the student’s parent/guardian.
 See the Board’s policy concerning survey, assessment, analysis or evaluation of students.
 School personnel are encouraged to discuss concerns about a student’s behavior with the parent/guardian and such discussions may include a suggestion that the parent/guardian speak with an appropriate health care professional regarding any behavior concerns.

 Revised: December 14, 1993

 28 C.F.R.
 50.12 (b) (notification requirements regarding fingerprints)

 C.R.S.
 18-12-105.5 (unlawful carrying/possession of weapons on school grounds)

 C.R.S.
 18-12-214 (3)(b) (school security officers may carry concealed handgun pursuant to valid permit)